ESGF/esgf-user-support/metagrid.rst

 * **Mobile Devices**:  Metagrid cannot render on a mobile device: the search results are collapsed in the small sized window.
 * **Edge Browser for Windows**: (*Tested witn Windows 10*)  Metagrid is incompatible with the Edge browser
 * **Long Facet Value Strings**:  Some values within the search facets, for example several *source_id* under *UofMD..* on the *input4MIPs* search are longer than the field permits and are truncated with elipses (...) characters without a means to display the full value string.
-* **License info**: Under the "Citation" pane for each search result, the *License* info for the data set is not displayed.

 Metagrid FAQ